 Vegan Irish Soda Bread

-Our family lived in Northern Ireland for many years, and two of our children were born on the beautiful Emerald Isle, so we have experienced lots of delicious Irish baked bread.
-While there's something truly special about Irish soda bread baked in its homeland, our recipe offers a tasty vegan version that is similar to the original.
+Our family lived in Northern Ireland for many years, and two of our children were born on the Emerald Isle, so we have experienced lots of delicious Irish baked bread.
+While there's something very special about soda bread baked in its homeland, our recipe offers a tasty dairy-free version that is very similar to the original as the only difference is in the type of milk used.

-After moving back to Scotland, we discovered that authentic soda bread was not readily available in most supermarkets and shops, so baking home-made soda bread was a necessity.
+After we moved back to Scotland, we discovered that Irish soda bread was not readily available in most supermarkets and shops, especially on rural Scottish islands, so baking home-made soda bread was a must.

-Opting for strong whole-wheat bread flour gives the bread a crusty exterior and a nutty flavour.
-The outcome is a homely bread that's hearty and satisfying, both in its dark, farmhouse-style appearance and its pleasantly chewy texture.
+You can get white or plain soda bread but using whole-wheat or wholemeal bread flour does give the bread a nice crusty exterior and a nutty flavour.
+The result is a homely bread that's hearty and satisfying, both in its dark, farmhouse-style appearance and its pleasantly chewy texture.

-However, the best thing about our Irish soda bread is the amazing aroma it emits when baking or toasting, its just so good!
-We know you will love it to!
+However, the best thing about our Irish soda bread is the amazing aroma it emits when baking, it's just so good!

 You'll only need 6 ingredients for this easy soda bread recipe - plant-based milk, apple cider vinegar [or lemon juice], whole-wheat flour or wholemeal bread flour, bicarbonate of soda [baking soda], salt, and some rolled oats for sprinkling over the bread before baking.

-Slowly add the vegan buttermilk until a ball of workable bread dough comes together.
+Step 3: Slowly add the vegan buttermilk and mix until you have a workable bread dough.

-Cool on the baking pan or transfer to a wire rack.
+Step 9: Cool on the baking pan or transfer to a cooling rack.

 Storing